 No socialization of losses and privatization of gains.

-People who were driving a schoolbus blindly (and crashed it) should never be given a new bus.
+People who drove a bus blindly (and crashed it) should never be given a new bus.

-Don’t let someone with an “incentive" bonus manage a nuclear plant or your financial risks.
+Don’t let someone with an “incentive bonus" manage a nuclear plant or financial risks.

 Compensate complexity with simplicity.

-Do not give children dynamite stocks, even if they come with a warning label.
+Do not give children dynamite sticks, even if they come with a warning label.

 Do not give an addict more drugs if he has withdrawal pains.
-Using leverage to cure problems of too much leverage is not homeopathy, it’s denial.
+Using leverage to cure problems of over-leverage is not homeopathy, it’s denial.